$ {}^{164} \mathrm{Pb} $: A possible heaviest $ N = Z $ doubly magic nucleus: Summary

-\textit{Summary.}---Using the Skyrme Hartree-Fock-Bogoliubov calculation, we confirmed that $ \nuc{Pb}{164}{} $ nucleus is a possible heaviest $ N = Z $ doubly-magic nucleus.
-The proton-emission half life is estimated by using the Wentzel-Kramers-Brillouin approximation.
-The estimated half life ranges from $ 0.1 \, \mathrm{ps} $ to $ 10 \, \mathrm{ns} $, which depends on the single-particle energy of the proton $ 3s_{1/2} $ orbital.
-There is a one-to-one correspondence between the proton single-particle energy of the $ 3s_{1/2} $ orbital and the proton-emission half life.
-If the single-particle energy is lower, the half life is longer and it may be possible to investigate properties of $ \nuc{Pb}{164}{} $ experimentally.
-In turn, once the proton-emission half life is measured, the proton single-particle energy can be estimated, which will impose a constraint on the energy density functionals.
-The alpha-decay half life is estimated to be longer than $ 10^{35} \, \mathrm{s} $, which is much longer than the age of the Universe; hence, the alpha decay of $ \nuc{Pb}{164}{} $ can be safely neglected although the alpha-decay channel is opened.
-The recent experiment~\cite{ Yang2024Phys.Rev.Lett.132_072502} predicted that the $ N = 82 $ magic number is still robust in the neutron deficient side.
+Using the Skyrme Hartree-Fock-Bogoliubov calculation, we confirmed that a $ \nuc{Pb}{164}{} $ nucleus is a possible heaviest $ N = Z $ doubly magic nucleus.
+The proton-emission half-life is estimated by using the Wentzel-Kramers-Brillouin approximation.
+The estimated half-life ranges from $ 0.1 \, \mathrm{ps} $ to $ 10 \, \mathrm{ns} $, which depends on the single-particle energy of the proton $ 3s_{1/2} $ orbital.
+There is a one-to-one correspondence between the proton single-particle energy of the $ 3s_{1/2} $ orbital and the proton-emission half-life.
+If the single-particle energy is lower, the half-life is longer and it may be possible to investigate properties of $ \nuc{Pb}{164}{} $ experimentally.
+In turn, once the proton-emission half-life is measured, the proton single-particle energy can be estimated, which will impose a constraint on energy density functionals.
+The alpha-decay half-life is estimated to be longer than $ 10^{35} \, \mathrm{s} $, which is much longer than the age of the universe; hence, the alpha decay of $ \nuc{Pb}{164}{} $ can be safely neglected although the alpha-decay channel is opened.
+The recent experiment~\cite{ Yang2024Phys.Rev.Lett.132_072502} predicted that the $ N = 82 $ magic number may be still robust in the neutron deficient side.
 Our finding also supports this prediction, and the synthesis of $ \nuc{Pb}{164}{} $ at next-generation accelerator facilities is demanded.